pali-english/pali-english.github.io/README.md

 would be filled with awareness.
 Their mind not bound to pleasures of sense,
 they’re said to be heading upstream.

+    Chandajāto anakkhāte,
+        Chandajāto: Born from desire, eager
+        anakkhāte: Ineffable, indescribable

+    Manasā ca phuṭo siyā;
+        Manasā: With mind, by means of awareness
+        ca: And
+        phuṭo: Touched, filled
+        siyā: Would be

+    Kāmesu ca appaṭibaddhacitto,
+        Kāmesu: In sense pleasures
+        ca: And
+        appaṭibaddhacitto: Mind not bound, unattached

+    Uddhaṁsototi vuccati.
+        Uddhaṁsoto: Going upstream, against the current
+        ti: Quoted speech marker
+        vuccati: Is said

 Cirappavāsiṁ purisaṁ,
 dūrato sotthimāgataṁ;